-Currently all of our tests in the U.S. are serviced through our own CLIA-certified laboratories in South San Francisco, San Diego, Austin, and Richmond.
+Currently all of our tests in the U.S. are serviced through our own CLIA certified laboratories in South San Francisco and San Diego, California, and Austin, Texas.
 We manage our labs with a focus on operational excellence and continuous improvement.
 We measure performance using such criteria as lab-processing turnaround time, failure rates and deviation vs. control.
-We have an active monitoring program to ensure lab operations exceed regulatory requirements and believe we have leading operational infrastructure.
-We use a systematic analytical approach aimed at delivering optimal outcomes for patients and referring physicians, while driving cost and lab-efficiency improvement as we scale operations.
+We have an active monitoring program to ensure lab operations exceed regulatory requirements.
+We use a systematic, analytical approach aimed at delivering optimal outcomes for patients and referring physicians, while driving cost and laberficiency improvement as we scale operations.